royruddle/vizdataquality/examples/README.md

 ##Import/export
 The data files that are exported and imported by the [importing and exporting](https://github.com/royruddle/vizdataquality/blob/main/notebooks/missing%20data%20import%20and%20export.ipynb) missing data example.
 ## Import/export
-The data files that are exported and imported by the [importing and exporting](https://github.com/royruddle/vizdataquality/blob/main/notebooks/missing%20data%20import%20and%20export.ipynb) missing data example.
+The data files that are used by the [importing and exporting](https://github.com/royruddle/vizdataquality/blob/main/notebooks/missing%20data%20import%20and%20export.ipynb) missing data example.